Yakama

 The Yakama are a Native American tribe with nearly 10,851 members, based primarily in eastern Washington state.

 Yakama people today are enrolled in the federally recognized tribe, the Confederated Tribes and Bands of the Yakama Nation.
 Their Yakama Indian Reservation, along the Yakima River, covers an area of approximately 1.2 million acres (5,260 km2).
 Today the nation is governed by the Yakama Tribal Council, which consists of representatives of 14 tribes.

-Many Yakama people engage in ceremonial, subsistence, and commercial fishing for salmon, steelhead, and sturgeon in the Columbia River and its tributaries, including within land ceded by the tribe to the United States.
 Their right to fish in their former territory is protected by treaties and was re-affirmed in late 20th-century court cases such as United States v.
 Washington (known as the Boldt Decision, 1974) and United States v.
 Oregon (Sohappy v.
 Smith, 1969), though more than a century of U.S. industrial pollution has contaminated these waterways with dangerous levels of toxic chemicals.
+The Columbia Basin Initiative aims to improve salmon-fishing for the tribe.

 Etymology

 Scholars disagree on the origins of the name Yakama.
 The Sahaptin words, E-yak-ma, means "a growing family", and iyakima, means "pregnant ones".
 Other scholars note the word, yákama, which means "black bear," or ya-ki-ná, which means "runaway".

 They have also been referred to as the Waptailnsim, "people of the narrow river," and Pa'kiut'lĕma, "people of the gap," which describes the tribe's location along the Yakima River.
 The Yakama identify as the Mamachatpam.